 Notwithstanding the obligation to destroy all stockpiled anti-personnel mines, the Convention permits the retention of the minimum number of anti-personnel mines absolutely necessary for the development of and training in mine detection, mine clearance, or mine destruction techniques.

-On 18 September 2017, Algeria destroyed the 5,970 anti-personnel mines it had retained for permitted purposes.
-As of this date, Algeria no longer holds anti-personnel mines in accordance with Article 3.
+On 18 September 2017, Algeria destroyed the 5,970 anti-personnel mines it had retained for permitted purposes and no longer holds anti-personnel mines in accordance with Article 3.

 Mine Clearance (Article 5)

 In its initial transparency report, Algeria reported areas under its jurisdiction or control in which anti-personnel mines are known or suspected to be emplaced.